antoinebidault/DataQuery.Net/Readme.md

 This tool was particularly useful for building a custom analytic tools on a bug database using millions of lines.
 If you need to do lots of dynamics queries, time series, pie charts, this library can be particularly useful.

 # Disclaimer
-Use it at your own risk, this library is still WIP and needs some refactoring, testing improvements.
+Use it at your own risk, this library is still WIP and needs some refactoring and testing improvements.

 # Prerequisite
 You need an SQL database on SQL Server 2012+